John Rock (abolitionist): Lawyer

 Troubled by health-related problems, Rock applied for a United States passport to travel to Europe for his health, but Secretary of State Lewis Cass refused him one, as the United States Supreme Court had just declared in Dred Scott v.
 Sandford that a black man could not be a citizen of the United States.
 In spite of the 1856 law confining the authority to issue passports to the United States Secretary of State, the Secretary of the Commonwealth of Massachusetts issued Rock a passport describing him as a citizen of the commonwealth, and on the strength of this document he traveled to Europe.
 Rock went to Paris to seek the medical treatment of two leading French surgeons, Auguste Nelaton and Alfred Armand Velpeau.
 He returned to Boston in February 1859, and in 1860, under his doctors' stipulations to cut back on his workload, he gave up his medical and dental practices and began to study law.
 On September 14, 1861, T. K. Lothrop, a white lawyer, made the motion before Judge Russell to have Rock examined.
 Rock passed and gained admittance to the Massachusetts Bar.
 He then opened a private law office, through which he advocated even more diligently for the rights of African Americans.
 In 1862, he spoke at the Anti-Slavery Society in Boston, where he voiced his opposition to Lincoln's plan for the so-called "negro colonization" in Haiti and sided with Frederick Douglass on several issues.
 Rock achieved much success as a lawyer, but did not feel that he had truly gained "success", given the lack of freedom that blacks continued to experience.
 Rock also stated sadly that an educated negro feels the oppression much more than does an uneducated one.
 It was thoughts similar to this one, in addition to the lack of executive action for African Americans, that led him to strive to attain the next level of achievement.

 On February 1, 1865, the day after Congress approved the Thirteenth Amendment ending slavery, Charles Sumner introduced a motion that made Rock the first black attorney to be admitted to the bar of the Supreme Court of the United States.
 Rock became the first black person to be received on the floor of the United States House of Representatives.
 The day was cause for much celebration.

 Death

 On April 9, 1866, the Civil Rights Act of 1866 was passed which enforced the 13th Amendment.
 Rock enjoyed this honor for less than a year.
 He became ill with the common cold that weakened his already failing health, and limited his ability to commute efficiently.
 On December 3, 1866, John S. Rock died in his mother's home in Boston of tuberculosis at the age of 41.
 He was laid to rest in Everett's Woodlawn Cemetery, and was buried with full Masonic honors.
 His admittance into the Supreme Court is recorded on his tombstone.
+He never had an opportunity to argue a case before the Supreme Court.